itsstatsofficer/forza-horizon-4-wheelspins/README.md

 ========

 I recorded 1809 entries in `wheelspin.md`.
-I recorded each entry in the same order in which I opened the wheelspins.
+I recorded each entry in the same order in which I spun the wheelspins (i.e. opened the lootboxes)
 This means that,
 roughly speaking,
-I opened 700 regular wheelspins, then I opened 250 super wheelspins
+I spun 700 regular wheelspins, then I supn over 250 super wheelspins
 (generating 750 entries),
-then I opened another 300 regular wheelspins.
+then finally I spun another 300 regular wheelspins.

 How Cosmetics Affect the Prize Distribution
 -------------------------------------------